This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-How do I soften butter for this peanut butter cookies recipe?
+How do I know when peanut butter cookies are done baking?

 Ways To Use Leftover Ingredients